Purchase of a freehold or leasehold residential property

 This is not an exhaustive list and we would advise you if any further issues arise for which we will be charging an additional cost.

-In addition to the above, disbursements are costs related to your matter that are payable to third parties, such as pre-contract search fees.
-We handle the payment of the disbursements on your behalf to ensure a smoother process.
+In addition to the above, certain additional charges (formerly known as disbursements) are costs related to your matter that are payable to third parties, such as pre-contract search fees.
+We handle the payment of such additional charges on your behalf to ensure a smoother process.
 These include:

 |Disbursements||Cost (inclusive of any VAT)|